SuyashGupte/3k-generic-job-profile/JDs.md

 High school diploma or equivalent is required.

 A minimum of seven years of progressively responsible experience in human resources management, administrative services or related area is required.
 The minimum years of relevant experience is reduced to five years for candidates who possess a first-level university degree or higher.

-_x000D_
-_x000D_Experience in the administration of benefits and entitlements, contracts and travel, in the role of HR Assistant in the UN system over the last two years is required.
+Experience in the administration of benefits and entitlements, contracts and travel, in the role of HR Assistant in the UN system over the last two years is required.

-_x000D_
-_x000D_Experience in the administration of staff selection processes and offer management in the role of HR Assistant in the UN system over the last two years is required.
+Experience in the administration of staff selection processes and offer management in the role of HR Assistant in the UN system over the last two years is required.

-_x000D_
-_x000D_Experience in approving HR transactions in UMOJA in the role of HR Partner is required.
+Experience in approving HR transactions in UMOJA in the role of HR Partner is required.

-_x000D_
-_x000D_Experience in using HR management tool such as Nova is desired.
+Experience in using HR management tool such as Nova is desired.

-_x000D_
-_x000D_Experience in an Executive Office or similar front office environment in the UN system in the role of HR Assistant is desired.
+Experience in an Executive Office or similar front office environment in the UN system in the role of HR Assistant is desired.

 ------------------------------------------------------------------------------
-External Sources
+### External Sources

 1) Title: Administrative Assistant

 About the job
 ESMA is organising a selection procedure for the post of Administrative Assistant to constitute a reserve list of suitable candidates for potential staffing needs linked with current and future workstreams.
-We are looking for candidates with different profiles / backgrounds, and especially in: ‚Ä¢ Personal assistance or secretarial support (meetings organisation, support to the manager and team/unit);
+We are looking for candidates with different profiles / backgrounds, and especially in: ‚ Personal assistance or secretarial support (meetings organisation, support to the manager and team/unit);
-‚Ä¢ HR (recruitment / learning & development / administration);
+‚ HR (recruitment / learning & development / administration);
-‚Ä¢ Communications (external/internal communications / website management / media & social media monitoring and reporting / visual content creation / experience with Canva, knowledge of Adobe Photoshop, Illustrator and InDesign is an advantage);
+‚ Communications (external/internal communications / website management / media & social media monitoring and reporting / visual content creation / experience with Canva, knowledge of Adobe Photoshop, Illustrator and InDesign is an advantage);
-‚Ä¢ Finance / Procurement (follow-up of financial transactions, budget management, planning & reporting, drafting tender specifications);
+‚ Finance / Procurement (follow-up of financial transactions, budget management, planning & reporting, drafting tender specifications);
-‚Ä¢ Facility Management (business trips & events management / environment, health & safety / building & office supply management / physical security & document management).
+‚ Facility Management (business trips & events management / environment, health & safety / building & office supply management / physical security & document management).

 Main duties:
 You may be assigned, depending on the needs of the service, to one or several tasks:
-‚Ä¢ Organising and coordinating of meetings, events, interviews;
+‚ Organising and coordinating of meetings, events, interviews;
-‚Ä¢ Managing calendars/agendas, handling follow-up of information flows and deadlines; taking minutes and managing office supplies;
+‚ Managing calendars/agendas, handling follow-up of information flows and deadlines; taking minutes and managing office supplies;
-‚Ä¢ Drafting correspondence, preparing relevant reports, statistics, databases, notes, presentations and proof-reading of documents;
+‚ Drafting correspondence, preparing relevant reports, statistics, databases, notes, presentations and proof-reading of documents;
-‚Ä¢ Maintaining and updating ESMA‚Äôs intranet and/or website and/or databases and managing team records;
+‚ Maintaining and updating ESMA‚s intranet and/or website and/or databases and managing team records;
-‚Ä¢ Financial administration and budget monitoring (planning, follow-up and reporting): managing financial transactions ideally using a financial / accounting system;
+‚ Financial administration and budget monitoring (planning, follow-up and reporting): managing financial transactions ideally using a financial / accounting system;
-‚Ä¢ Drafting and/or coordinating the preparation of documents, vacancy notices, internal documents, tender specifications in cooperation with technical experts;
+‚ Drafting and/or coordinating the preparation of documents, vacancy notices, internal documents, tender specifications in cooperation with technical experts;
-‚Ä¢ Knowledge (or capacity to learn) the relevant rules and regulations (ideally the EU Staff Regulations, EU Financial Regulation, Mission rules etc.);
+‚ Knowledge (or capacity to learn) the relevant rules and regulations (ideally the EU Staff Regulations, EU Financial Regulation, Mission rules etc.);
-‚Ä¢ Communication with internal and external stakeholders (in written and verbally); ‚Ä¢ Creating infographics, videos and other visual assets;
+‚ Communication with internal and external stakeholders (in written and verbally); ‚ Creating infographics, videos and other visual assets;
-‚Ä¢ Excellent skills in Office suite and MS Teams;
+‚ Excellent skills in Office suite and MS Teams;
-‚Ä¢ Performing any other secretarial and administrative tasks, as deemed necessary;
+‚ Performing any other secretarial and administrative tasks, as deemed necessary;

 2) Title: Administrative Assistant

 About the job
 Administrative Assistant in Sourcing and Trading

 Our story goes back more than 150 years, to the chilly southern coast of Scandinavia.
-From our early success in Sweden and Denmark, we‚Äôve grown into the world‚Äôs leading specialist producer of plant-based oils, employing more than 4,000 people all across the globe.
+From our early success in Sweden and Denmark, we‚ve grown into the world‚s leading specialist producer of plant-based oils, employing more than 4,000 people all across the globe.

 We work with our customers to make the products you love even better.
 The oils we produce go into making your chocolate extra-creamy or putting the crunch into your croissant.
-And it‚Äôs not just food ‚Äî we work across industries to make products that are higher quality, healthier and better for the planet.
+And it‚s not just food ‚Äî we work across industries to make products that are higher quality, healthier and better for the planet.

 Everything we do is about Making Better Happen‚Ñ¢.

 AAK Denmark:

-Located in the Port of Aarhus, AAK Denmark is the oldest site in AAK founded in 1871 and the world‚Äôs largest producer of shea oil and fats.
+Located in the Port of Aarhus, AAK Denmark is the oldest site in AAK founded in 1871 and the world‚s largest producer of shea oil and fats.
 These are mostly used in the chocolate and confectionery industries, but shea oil is also used in cosmetics.
 Our highly automated production process runs 24/7 ‚Äì 365 days a year, supervised by expert operators from our central control room.
-Our oil and fats laboratory is responsible for the development of AAK‚Äôs global process technologies, which contribute to cleaner and more efficient manufacturing, and more sustainable end products.
+Our oil and fats laboratory is responsible for the development of AAK‚s global process technologies, which contribute to cleaner and more efficient manufacturing, and more sustainable end products.
 Our product development team manages development activity across the group, in close collaboration with the Customer Innovation Center.
-Our site‚Äôs large IT team also works across the globe.
+Our site‚s large IT team also works across the globe.

 About the role: